rkoeninger/ShenScript/docs/setup.rst

 The Backend
 -----------

-.. module:: backend
+**module ``backend``**

 The backend module contains the KLambda-to-JavaScript transpiler, global function and symbol indexes and proto-primitives for conses, trampolines, equality and partial application.

 The :js:`exports` of this module is just a function that constructs a new ShenScript environment object, which is conventionally named :js:`$`.

 .. function:: (options = {}) => $